 The Economics Department at Clarion has an exceptionally high Ph.D. coverage, and its low student-faculty ratio for majors promotes high-quality instruction and personal attention.
 Economics is organized within the College of Business Administration, whose elite AACSB accreditation guarantees exceptional preparation in both economics and related subjects.
 Internships tailored to students' specific requirements can be arranged with banks, businesses, and other institutions.
 Located in Still Hall, the department has excellent classroom and computer facilities.
 Within individual courses, students are introduced to simulation and calculation on computers using a variety of software packages and databases, including a number developed specifically for economics classes at Clarion University.

-Associated with the Economics Department are the Political Economy Club and the Omega chapter of Omicron Delta Epsilon, the international honor society in Economics.
+Associated with the Economics Department are the PEACE Club and the Omega chapter of Omicron Delta Epsilon, the international honor society in Economics.

 In addition to the business economics major listed below, the department offers students a major in economics in the Bachelor of Arts program of the College of Arts and Sciences.